idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/debuggingHelp.md

 # Debugging Help

-Optimization problems are difficult to set-up correctly because each sub-app must be solving and returning the correct data to TAO.
+Optimization problems are difficult to set-up correctly because each sub-app must be solving for and returning the correct data to TAO.
 It is easiest to build up the optimization problem by starting with the simplest optimization algorithms and working up in complexity.
 By simplest, I mean the algorithm requiring the least number of sub-apps, i.e. gradient free optimization will be much easier to set-up than gradient and Hessian based optimization problems.

-For problems with only a few parameters, the gradient free Nelder Mead ,`taonm`, algorithm will be the easiest to get running.
+For problems with only a few parameters, the gradient-free Nelder Mead ,`taonm`, algorithm will be the easiest to get running.
 This will determine if the forward problem is providing the objective function with the correct information.
 The next step is to use a gradient based solver like the TAO limited memory variable metric, `taolmvm`, with a gradient provided from finite differencing instead of an adjoint sub-app.
 This can help you determine if bounds or better initial guesses on the parameters are needed.
 However, finite differences are slow so this should only be used with a few parameters.
 An example of a finite difference derivative provided by TAO using the `petsc_options` is shown in the following `[Executioner]` block

 ```language=bash
 [Executioner]